drakonkat/Crawfish/README.md

 **Yes!** Simply use the software, open issue if there is improvement/bug fixing that can be done and say thanks!
 It is enough

-Issue can be send here.
+Issue can be sent here.
 [Issue board](https://github.com/drakonkat/webtorrent-express-api/issues)

 ## License